Bojan Pajtić

-Bojan Pajtić (Бојан Пајтић; born 2 May 1970) is a Serbian lawyer and former politician who is a professor at the University of Novi Sad, Faculty of Law.
-A member of the Democratic Party (DS), he served as the president of the government of Vojvodina from 2004 to 2016 and as the president of DS from 2014 to 2016.
+Bojan Pajtić (Бојан Пајтић; born 2 May 1970) is a Serbian lawyer, university professor and former politician.
+A member of the Democratic Party (DS), he headed the government of Vojvodina from 2004 to 2016, first as chairman of the Executive Council and, from 2009, as president of the Government of Vojvodina, and was president of the DS from 2014 to 2016.
+Since withdrawing from active politics, he has been a professor at the University of Novi Sad Faculty of Law and a frequent critic of the government of Aleksandar Vučić.

-Early life
+Early life and education

-Bojan Pajtić was born on 2 May 1970 in Senta, SAP Vojvodina, SR Serbia, SFR Yugoslavia.
-He finished primary and secondary education in Senta, after which he studied and graduated from the University of Novi Sad, Faculty of Law in 1995.
-He earned the title Doctor of Law in 2008 and perfected his title at the Heidelberg University.
+Pajtić was born on 2 May 1970 in Senta.
+He completed primary and secondary school in Senta, and graduated from the Faculty of Law of the University of Novi Sad in 1995.
+He obtained a doctorate in law in 2008, and completed specialist studies at Heidelberg University.

-Legal career
+Academic career

-Pajtić became an assistant at the Faculty of Law in 1996.
-He was promoted to the position of docent in 2009, associated professor in 2014, and professor in 2019.
+Pajtić became a teaching assistant at the Faculty of Law in Novi Sad in 1996.
+He was appointed assistant professor in 2009, associate professor in 2014 and full professor in 2019.
+He has published a number of academic papers in law journals.